 - 1. Demonstrate critical thinking and problem solving to support evidence-based decisions that consider animal and client needs, available resources, and social context. - 2.
 Perform preventive, diagnostic, and therapeutic procedures for the health, wellness and treatment of animals, as directed by a veterinarian. - 3.
 Under the direction of a veterinarian, implement programs in disease prevention and control to improve the health, welfare and productivity of animal populations. - 4.
-Respond to issues at the interface of animals, humans, and the environment, utilizing a global perspective and sensitivity to local cultures. - 5.
-Communicate effectively with diverse clients, colleagues, other healthcare professionals and the public to promote animal, human and environmental health and wellbeing. - 6.
-Collaborate with diverse colleagues, clients and other stakeholders and demonstrate skills as a leader and inter-professional team member to improve outcomes and reduce error. - 7.
-Demonstrate expected behaviors including ethical reasoning, reflective practice, self-regulation, self-advocacy, professional development, and personal wellbeing.

-- 8. Utilize business acumen to manage professional and personal decisions, complies with legal and regulatory requirements and ensures safety of the workplace. - 9.
+Respond to issues at the interface of animals, humans, and the environment. - 5.
+Communicate effectively with clients, colleagues, other healthcare professionals and the public to promote animal, human and environmental health and wellbeing. - 6.
+Collaborate with colleagues, clients and other stakeholders and demonstrate skills as a leader and inter-professional team member to improve outcomes and reduce error. - 7.
+Demonstrate expected behaviors including ethical reasoning, reflective practice, self-regulation, self-advocacy, professional development, and personal wellbeing. - 8.
+Utilize business acumen to manage professional and personal decisions, complies with legal and regulatory requirements and ensures safety of the workplace. - 9.
 Demonstrate the systematic identification, evaluation, integration and adaptation of evidence and experience to formulate questions and solutions, and educate others.

-Veterinary Technician Oath & Code of Ethics
+Veterinary Technician Oath and Code of Ethics